THE FASCINATING LIVES OF BADGERS

 The leucistic badger is a condition where there is a partial loss of pigmentation which gives the animal an appearance of patches of light colour on the hair.
 There is no loss of pigmentation in the eyes, so the eyes will be black.
 This helps distinguish the difference between an albino badger or leucistic badger.

 The erythristic badger has mainly sandy or gingery colour hair on the back and sides and the hair on the underbelly can be a shade of red.
-The eyes will be black.
+The eyes will normally be light brown in colour but in some cases they may have a reddish appearance.

 A badger which is extremely rare is the melanistic badger and sightings of this animal are uncommon.
 The pigmentation of a melanistic badger is mainly black.
 The eyes will be black.